-Often referred to as variational sketching, a constraints system allows you to enjoy greater control and productivity, empowering your creativity.
+Often referred to as variational sketching, constraints allows you to enjoy greater control and productivity, empowering your creativity.
 You will get more done, create part families faster, incorporate red-line changes more quickly, and have the flexibility to evaluate different designs with ease.
-This last point is important in 2D design work: look at what-if scenarios the way you would update a spreadsheet.
+Look at what-if scenarios the way you would update a spreadsheet.
 See the movement of linkages simply by changing a driving dimension.

 Geometric constraints determine the relationship of two pieces of geometry with each other.
 TurboCAD® Pro supports the following geometric constraints:

 Dimensional constraints determine the size of geometric entities.
 TurboCAD Pro supports the following dimensional constraints: